nidhidhameliya/Climate-Forecasting/README.md

 ---

-# 📖 AI-Powered Climate Temperature Forecasting
+# 📖 Climate Temperature Forecasting

 A deep learning framework for **next-day temperature forecasting** using the **ERA5 Climate Reanalysis Dataset** and **Convolutional Long Short-Term Memory (ConvLSTM)** networks.